RobSimons1/global-white-shark-attack/README.md

 *	**Cloud9 AWS (Amazon) -** Cloud9, a cloud-based integrated development environment (IDE) that has been used to write, run, and debug the code used for the dashboard. [https://c9.io/rsimons]

 *	**GitHub -** GitHub has been used for version control of the code by using Git functions in the control panel.
-Github was utilised frequently during the development of the website.  [https://github.com/]
+Github was utilised frequently during the development of the dashboard.  [https://github.com/]

 *	**Google Fonts-** The dashboard uses Google fonts to accentuate certain text. [https://fonts.google.com/]